The Skiing 80%

 “Plus points are the excellent ski schools,” said a reporter.
 The ESF has a large presence in Flaine, but non-French visitors tend to favour the ESI (“good value and well organised”) which has smaller classes of six to seven pupils.

 We also have good reports of Moniteurs Independants, a co-operative of individual teachers run by veteran instructor Guy Pezet.
 They offer group and private instruction for adults and children.
 Stages Francois Simond and Stages Flaine Super Ski both offer race training.
 Other independent ski schools include the American-run Flaine Ski Clinic, and Freecimes.
+ZigZag is one of the most most popular ski schools here for English speakers.

-Given the low cost of accommodation and the short transfer times from Geneva airport, this makes a great last-minute destination in a good snow year.
+Given the low cost of accommodation and the short transfer times from Geneva airport, Flaine makes a great last-minute destination in a good snow year.
 You’ll need to hire a guide or instructor to get the best of it, but if you time your arrival to coincide with 50cm of fresh snow, you could have an absolute blast.
 Guiding is available through the ski schools, but the specialist organisation is Guides de Haute Montagne (+33 450 90 06 55).

 A fabulous resort for families with young children